official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “It has been tough sometimes working with the Americans since 11 September.
 It will be tougher still in 2002 …

-[^12] Telegram 196 Washington to FCO London, 11 February 2002, ‘US Foreign Policy: The Axis of Evil’.
+[^12]: Telegram 196 Washington to FCO London, 11 February 2002, ‘US Foreign Policy: The Axis of Evil’.

 393

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford“The backdrop is growing US/European mutual disenchantment.
+“The backdrop is growing US/European mutual disenchantment.
 This puts the UK in an awkward spot … The Europeans are seen as burying their heads in the sand, refusing to face up to an international threat which only the US, and maybe the UK, have the guts and capability to tackle …